jonpavelich/battlesnake/README.md

 Tyler Harnadek ([GitLab](https://gitlab.com/tharnadek), [GitHub](https://gitlab.com/tharnadek))

 ## Overview
-This snake is based on the [Python 3 Starter Snake](https://github.com/jonpavelich/battlesnake-python3-starter) we also developed during the 2019 contest (under a different license).
+This snake is based on the [Python 3 Starter Snake](https://github.com/jonpavelich/battlesnake-python3-starter) we also developed during the 2019 contest (the starter snake is available under a more permissive license).
 It uses Flask and Gunicorn to serve requests, and GitLab CI to deploy to Heroku.

 ### Strategy
 #### Targeting